 After graduating from Bethany in 2009, Amanda had her sights set on Nashville and immediately moved there.
 On the evening of her arrival, she scheduled an audition with a local progressive-rock band named Zasz.
 The rest has been the continuing story of a successful and respected professional bassist, guitarist, singer/songwriter, and artist.

-Currently, Amanda is touring and recording with her band Vertigo Moon, world-renowned progressive rock band - Pavlov's Dog, Tristen Smith, Black Shag, Zasz & the True Fortune Orchestra, Pandel Collaros, and Kevin Skinner among others.
-Her latest album, The Hurt, is now available - she chose to do a physical release of the album first, before releasing on iTunes.
-Previous releases are now available on iTunes - they include the Jade EP, and The Rain Barrel single.
+Currently, Amanda is touring and recording with her band Vertigo Moon, world-renowned progressive rock band - Pavlov's Dog, Tristen Smith, Black Shag, Nechochwen, Zasz & the True Fortune Orchestra, and Pandel Collaros among others.
+Her latest album, Annaline Suite, is now available worldwide.
+Previous releases are also available on iTunes - they include the Jade EP, The Rain Barrel single, and The Hurt.

-Whether it’s touring, recording, writing, teaching, or being creative with pencils, brushes, and film – Amanda brings something special and unique to the table.
+Whether it’s touring, recording, writing, or being creative with pencils, brushes, and video – Amanda brings something special and unique to the table.
 With extraordinary creativity, drive, dedication, work ethic, and talent, Amanda McCoy is a force to be reckoned with.

 For more updates, please check out the news section and Amanda’s journal.